JAForbes/pgmg/readme.md

 There's a few things I would like to add.

-- A dry run, that shows what changes will be made without actually applying them.
 - Optional verbose logging
 - Some simple commands for housekeeping:
     - Show existing migrations